 Adding Remote Shortcuts to Git

-If you're like me, you're a Git user that uses a set of hosts for repositories very frequently.
-The example I'll use here (that is likely relevant to almost any Git user reading this) is GitHub.
+If you're like me, chances are you're a Git user that uses a small set of hosts for repositories very frequently.
+The example I'll use here is GitHub.

 To clone another user's repository, you end up typing out something like this:

-git clone git://github.com/miyagawa/cpanminus.git # If you're a Perl programmer and you're not using cpanm, you *really* should be!
+git clone https://github.com/miyagawa/cpanminus.git # If you're a Perl programmer and you're not using cpanm, you *really* should be!

 If you want to clone one of your one repositories, you end up with something like this: